yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## Forms: Next Level

-Basic input and button elements are a great starting point, but to build a truly usable form we need to use the following base elements:
+Basic input and button elements are a great starting point, but to build a truly usable form, we need to use the following base elements:

 - `form`
 - `label`
 - `input`
 - `type` attribute

 As you look at the code for forms, you will notice quite a bit of nesting; this is necessary.
-It's important to indent properly to made you code more readable!
+It's important to indent properly to make your code more readable!

 Here's a **good** example of indentation: